jonathanching/vue-elements/readme.md

 ### About
-A collection of vue elements with added functionality/feature to be used primarily as a base framework for feasibility testing or as a base element
+A collection of vue elements with added functionality/feature to be used primarily as a base framework or for feasibility testing

 You can view the site [here](https://jonathanching.github.io/vue-elements/)